onboardist/coachmarks/README.md

 # Todo

+- [ ] Use y-axis side anchors if y difference is greater than x in start/end point difference, use x axis side anchors if x difference is greater than y in start/end point difference.
+- [ ] Figure out how to curve line so arrowhead makes sense positionally
 - [x] Get tests to run in CI mode
 - [x] BUG: Redraw on DOM event is redrawing when coachmark is not even being shown.
 Need a flag to toggle in the config/cache.
 - [x] BUG: click to show mark not drawing right